Wilderness Immersion

 Cost

-Tuition is $1,200, which includes 40 hours of field education and 2 meals daily (breakfast and dinner).
+Tuition is on a sliding scale from $995–1400, which includes 50 hours of field education and 2 meals daily (breakfast and dinner).
 Participants are responsible for their own transportation to and from the meeting point for the program (within an hour of the Medford, OR airport).
 We strongly recommend participants have health insurance or set aside an emergency medical fund for the duration of the program.

 How to Apply